hasithaa/fork-module-ballerina-workflow/docs/write-workflow-functions.md

 - Use `worker`, `fork`, or `start` — see [Unsupported Language Features](#unsupported-language-features)

 > **What does the compiler enforce?** Structural violations — direct activity calls, `worker`, `fork`, and `start` inside a workflow — are caught at compile time.
 Other violations (e.g. a direct HTTP call in workflow code) are not detectable by the compiler; they produce incorrect behavior at runtime during recovery.

+Direct calls to external executables are in the same category as direct HTTP or database calls: they must be wrapped in activities and are not generally detectable at compile time.

 ### Why External Calls Must Be in Activities